 One of the big issues this year in the biopharma industries was that it just makes medicines that are not doing any benefit to human health.
 However, many companies have gained funding, which helps to integrate drug therapy and behavioral therapy with the new medicine.
 This year many companies are set to produce drugs that are effective to human health.

 3. New Alzheimer treatment

 More than 5 million Americans are living with Alzheimer’s disease, according to ALZ.org, and a few researchers have landed hefty investments to take cure research to the next level.
-The industry spent billions of dollars to fund projects which targets antibody drugs designed to help retain memory and cognition as humans age.
+The industry spent billions of dollars to fund projects which target antibody drugs designed to help retain memory and cognition as humans age.

-However, only now the companies have received funding which will help to take a different approach for solving the mystery of Alzheimer’s by stopping the immune system from removing cell material needed for neuronal functioning, Forbes reported.
-Annexon Bioscience which is based in San Francisco will head that particular project in 2017, while EIP Pharma is set to work to advance an old anti-inflammatory drug that previously proved capable of improving cognitive function and memory in a group of test subjects already diagnosed with mild Alzheimer’s.
+However, only now the companies have received funding, which will help to take a different approach for solving the mystery of Alzheimer’s by stopping the immune system from removing cell material needed for neuronal functioning, Forbes reported.
+Annexon Bioscience, which is based in San Francisco, will head that particular project in 2017, while EIP Pharma is set to work to advance an old anti-inflammatory drug that previously proved capable of improving cognitive function and memory in a group of test subjects already diagnosed with mild Alzheimer’s.